dcunited001/dcunited001.github.io/_drafts/gravity.md

 make up?
 Do they comprise a stream to the surrounding space?
 How so?
 Would that mean space itself is composed of particles too?
 Would it stream information all those spatial particles simultaneously?
 That gets complicated.

-TODO: reword and or split this question up
+How do you deal with deformed space if the plank length is constant?
+Does that mean that space is voxelized?

-#### How do scalar bosons, like the Higgs, differ from Gauge bosons?
+### How do scalar bosons, like the Higgs, differ from Gauge bosons?

-I don't really know enough to elaborate on this.
+I don't really know enough to elaborate on this, but there should be some fundamental differences in how scalar bosons work.

-Similar to how the path of light curves?
-Actually this makes sense.
-- Restated: If gravitons exist, would they

-#### If energy is mass, does gravitational energy interact with space or mass in transit?
+### If energy is mass, does gravitational energy interact with space or mass in transit?

 If gravity travels at the speed of light and force is mass, and if all matter exhibits gravitational force on all other matter, then what